scalazone/monix/topics/monix-task-foundations/basictransformations.md

 Other prevalent operators are `sequence` and `traverse`.

-`Task.sequence` allows us to transform a `Seq[Task[A]]` into `Task[Seq[A]]` in sequence, so each `Task` will be executed after the previous one successfully completes:
+`Task.sequence` allows us to transform a `Seq[Task[A]]` into `Task[Seq[A]]` in sequence, so each `Task` is executed after the previous one successfully completes:

 ```scala
 import monix.eval.Task